EvSecDev/WakeOnLAN_PVE/README.md

 ### Overview

 The way this is accomplished is by listening (via a packet capture) on an interface of the hypervisor for the standard WOL packet.
-The packet capture BPF (Berkley Packet Filter) and listen interface is the access control method, ensuring only authorized endpoints can power on VM/LXCs.
+The packet capture BPF (Berkeley Packet Filter) and listen interface is the access control method, ensuring only authorized endpoints can power on VM/LXCs.
 Once an authorized packet is received, the MAC address is decoded from UDP payload.
 With the decoded MAC address, the program will attempt to find a match in the supplied paths to the individual VM/LXC configuration files.
 Once a VM match is found, it will use either the `qm` or `pct` commands to start the VM/LXC.